laurencedawson/sync-for-reddit/README.md

 - Selftext thumbnail not clickable

 - add messaging and profile to actions
-- add option to move position of image for slide
 - Sidebar...
 - Monet more contrast in night mode
 - thumbnail clickable from comments